CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

   - A standard-flavor for example standard.medium
   - CentOS-7 images (In Pouta it has already the epel-repository installed)
   - snapd to install the noVNC
-  - noVNC this allows to use our browser instead of a traditional VNC-client to view the desktop
+  - noVNC allows to use our browser instead of a traditional VNC-client to view the desktop
-  - tigervnc-server as our VNC server.
+  - tigervnc-server as our VNC server
-  -  Xfce as our Desktop environment.
+  - Xfce as our Desktop environment
   - ssh-tunnel so that the VNC server is not open to the internet.
 This is very important.

 ## Create and access your instance for remote desktop

-1. Launch an standard-flavor instances with the CentOS-7 image.
+1. Launch a standard-flavor instance with the CentOS-7 image.
 2. Attach a floating IP to the instance.
 3. In the security rules allow ingress ssh (port 22).
-4. We will ssh into the instance with this command to create a ssh-tunnel tunnel.
-Note that the port 2001 is the one that you will use with the browser later.
+4. We will ssh into the instance with this command and create a ssh-tunnel.
+Note, that the port 2001 is the one that you will use with the browser later.

 ```
 ssh -L2001:localhost:6081 cloud-user@YOUR-FLOATING-IP
 ```
+!!!
+Note
+    This also works at least in the Windows Powershell.
+If you don't have an ssh-agent running, you will need to specify also your ssh-key:
+    `ssh -i C:\users\localusername\.ssh\yourkey.pem -L2001:localhost:6081 cloud-user@YOUR-FLOATING-IP`

 `-L2001:localhost:6081` meant that will be able access port 6081 on the server from our computers local port 2001.

 ## Install the required software

-In this example we are using Xfce for our Desktop Environment you want to use another Desktop environment you will probably  need to modify the xstartup script.
+In this example we are using Xfce for our Desktop Environment.
+If you want to use some other Desktop environment you will probably need to modify the xstartup script.

 ```